darthcoder1/ev-bike/APC/README.md

 ## Outputs

 The ouput has 12 channel.
 The software takes completely care of the channel usage, so they are fully programmable.
+The outputs are switched by a BTS432E2 powerFET per channel.

 * Turn signal left front
 * Turn signal right front